winewithsmriti/Diabetic-Prediction/README.md

-# Diabetes-Prediction
-🩺 Diabetes Prediction using Machine Learning
+🩺 Diabetes Prediction Using Machine Learning

-This project focuses on building a predictive machine learning model that can accurately determine whether a person is likely to have diabetes based on various health parameters.
-Using the Pima Indians Diabetes Dataset, the model is trained and evaluated using different algorithms, including Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM).
+This project is a web-based application that predicts whether a person is likely to have diabetes based on various health parameters.
+It uses machine learning techniques for prediction and is deployed using Streamlit for easy access and interaction.

-The pipeline includes:

-🔍 Data Cleaning: Handling missing values, outliers, and standardizing input features.

-📊 Exploratory Data Analysis (EDA): Understanding relationships and trends using visualization tools.

-🧠 Model Training & Evaluation: Multiple models are trained, and their performance is compared using accuracy, precision, recall, and F1-score.

-💾 Model Deployment: The best-performing model is saved using joblib and integrated into a Streamlit web application for real-time predictions.

-🗄️ Database Integration: User input and prediction results are stored in an SQLite database for future analysis and tracking.

-💡 Objective:
-To create an easy-to-use, interactive web application that can assist individuals or healthcare providers in early detection of diabetes, thus enabling timely medical intervention.

-🧰 Tech Stack:
+📌 Project Overview

+Early detection of diabetes is crucial for timely treatment and lifestyle adjustments.
+This project aims to assist individuals and medical professionals by providing a quick, data-driven diabetes prediction tool.

+🚀 Features

+- User-friendly interface built with Streamlit
+- Accepts input for health-related parameters
+- Predicts the likelihood of diabetes using trained ML models
+- Uses preprocessed and cleaned dataset for accurate results
+- Saves the best-performing model using `joblib`
+- Connected to SQLite database to store user input and predictions

+📊 Dataset

+The dataset used in this project is the Pima Indians Diabetes Dataset, which is publicly available on platforms like Kaggle or UCI Machine Learning Repository.

+Features used:
+- Pregnancies
+- Glucose
+- Blood Pressure
+- Skin Thickness
+- Insulin
+- BMI
+- Diabetes Pedigree Function
+- Age

+⚙️ Technologies Used

-Python
+- Python 🐍

-Pandas, NumPy, Matplotlib, Seaborn

-Scikit-learn
+- Pandas & NumPy – Data manipulation
+- Matplotlib & Seaborn – Data visualization
+- Scikit-learn – Machine learning models and preprocessing
+- Joblib – Model saving/loading
+- Streamlit – Web app deployment
+- SQLite – Database for storing input and results

+🧠 Machine Learning Models

+Multiple models were tested:
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- K-Nearest Neighbors (KNN)
+- Support Vector Machine (SVM)

+The best model was selected based on accuracy and performance metrics such as:
+- Confusion Matrix
+- Accuracy Score
+- Precision, Recall, F1 Score

+🧪 How to Run the Project
+streamlit run app.py
+diabetes-prediction/
+│
-Streamlit
+├── app.py                  # Streamlit application
+├── diabetes_model.pkl      # Trained model
+├── scaler.pkl              # Scaler for preprocessing
+├── diabetes.csv            # Dataset
+├── Project.ipynb        # Python dependencies

-SQLite
+├── setup_db.py             # SQLite database
+└── README.md               # Project documentation